puneetk91/exchange-rate-fetcher/README.md

 ##### Assumptions made:
-- client(external service) only provides API to fetch Exchange Rates for a single source and target currency and for one given time.
+- com.exchangerate.client(external com.exchangerate.service) only provides API to fetch Exchange Rates for a single source and target currency and for one given time.

 ### How to run